wez/wezterm/README.md

 `tmux` or `screen` to keep your session alive if you are working on something important!*

 Despite the warning above, I've been using `wezterm` as my daily driver since the middle of Feb 2018.
+The following features are done:

 - [x] Runs on Linux under X (requires OpenGL ES 2)
 - [x] Scrollback (use mouse wheel and Shift Page{Up|Down})